Wärtsilä's ammonia engine in laboratory. Photo: Christoffer Björklund

 Wärtsilä’s approach to decarbonisation involves a phased innovation in fuel technology, ensuring that today’s investments remain viable in the future.
 Their roadmap to 2050 begins with biofuels, moves to “blue” fuels, and culminates in the adoption of synthetic green fuels.

 Historically, adopting new fuel technologies would have meant making extensive replacements to the existing engine infrastructure or abandoning it completely.
 Wärtsilä’s take on this is far simpler.
 The engines they put into ships today will be ready for the new fuels in 2050.
-“By 2050, fossil fuels will have from the market,” says Kytölä.
+“By 2050, fossil fuels will have disappeared from the market,” says Kytölä.

 “We’re deeply involved in the green transition, and our strategy focuses on decarbonisation.
 We’re here to find ways to eliminate the use of fossil fuels,” says Kytölä.